 • Genus: Cucurbita (squash, pumpkin, gourds, and some decorative gourds)

-• Species: Cucurbita pepo (such as Acorn, Delicata, Spaghetti Squash, Summer Squashes)
+• Species: Cucurbita pepo (such as Acorn, Delicata, Spaghetti Squash, Summer Squashes, and most typical orange pumpkins)

 • Species: Cucurbita maxima (such as Hubbard, Turk’s Turban)

-• Species: Cucurbita moschata (such as Butternut, Long Island Cheese Pumpkin, and many other pumpkins)
+• Species: Cucurbita moschata (such as Butternut and Long Island Cheese Pumpkin)

 • Other species: Cucurbita argyrosperma, Cucurbita digitata, Cucurbita ficifolia, Cucurbita foetidissima, Cucurbita okeechobeensis, and Cucurbita palmata, many of which contain various types of gourds.